udberg/uduak.me/README.md

 ### About Me

-I'm a Software Developer focused on building high-quality, thoughtful, and intuitive websites and web applications.
+I am a Software Developer focused on building high-quality, thoughtful, and intuitive websites and web applications.
 I’m currently enrolled in a Full-stack web development program remotely and studying through pair-programming with amazing folks all around the world at [Microverse](https://www.microverse.org/)

 As a software development student at [Microverse](https://www.microverse.org/), I have had the opportunity to work along-side professionals in notable projects.
 I value the ideas of hard-work and persistence.
 These values have aided my career as a developer and have shaped me into the person I am today.